 What is the first page of the meal plan with the graphs?

 This page, along with the second page, lists the nutrient breakdown.
 This can be provided to your veterinarian if need be or used for people that just want to know the nutrient breakdown in more depth.

 The puppy meal plans are updated every few months until 1 year or 15 months of age.
 Puppy Meal Plans transition into the adult plan, so there isn't a need to buy an adult plan later.
 Meal plans and other updates take 2 weeks (or more unless notified) for updates.
 Continue to feed the same recipe until you receive updated meal plan recipes.

 Cooked Meal Plans:

 The transition period directions from kibble to cooked are for cooked are the same for "raw" food on the second page of each meal plan.
-The difference being you will cook the food before feeding it.
+The difference is you will cook the food before feeding it.
 The way you cook the food will be next to the name description on the recipe page.
 Braised, simmered, and boiled are a few different ways of cooking that you'll see.

-Braising: Add water halfway up the meat you're braising and bring to a boil on the stove top, then immediately lower to a simmer.
+Braising: Add water halfway up the meat you're braising and bring to a boil on the stovetop, then immediately lower to a simmer.
 Cook until brown, drain, and let cool.

-Boil: Add water to a pot, let water boil, add ingredients (such as quinoa), and let cook until quinoa slightly falls apart, over-cooking it.
+Boil: Add water to a pot, let the water boil, add ingredients (such as quinoa), and let cook until quinoa slightly falls apart, over-cooking it.